zzzprojects/docs/entityframework-classic.net/pages/features/bulk-insert.md

 Try it: [NET Core](https://dotnetfiddle.net/THtLSm) | [NET Framework](https://dotnetfiddle.net/CtwBQw)

 ### Bulk Insert specific columns
-You need to insert a list of `Customer` but only insert some specific column.
-The [ColumnInputExpression](https://entityframework-extensions.net/column#column-input) option let you choose a column to insert.
+You need to insert a list of `Customer` but only insert some specific columns.
+The [ColumnInputExpression](https://entityframework-extensions.net/column#column-input) option lets you choose a column to insert.

 ```csharp
 context.BulkInsert(customers, options => {